This Mysterium board game review was made after playing the game seven times.

 Once the round is done, the day moves ahead.

 If all of the investigators are able to figure out their suspects in time, then one last round takes place and the players work together to figure out who the real murderer is.

-- The artwork in Mysterium is amazing!
+- Mysterium has some of the best board game art out there right now.
 Each component looks fantastic, but the dream cards are the highlight of the game.
 The artists, Igor Burlakov and Xavier Collette, should definitely win some awards for the job they did on these cards.

 - It may seem like a horror game, but Mysterium is actually very family friendly.
 The interactions between the investigators and the attempts at team deduction lead to a very fun experience for players young and old.

 - I do worry that the base game will become stale over time.
 There are only so many cards in the game, so if you play through it many times with the same set of players, it could become pretty easy to figure out the clues.
 Future expansions should certainly add to its replay value, though.

 If you are a fan of murder mysteries, chances are you will love Mysterium.
 If you like thematic games, or deduction games, you will probably love Mysterium.
 It also happens to be one of the best family games out there.
 I think all co-op fans should at least give this one a try, but if the theme doesn’t interest you, I don’t think the gameplay will make up for that.

 Mysterium one is definitely staying in my group’s collection.
 Even when it gets frustrating, we really enjoy working as a team to solve the cases.
 Even if we don’t play it a lot in the future, Mysterium will be a board game worth owning for the fantastic artwork alone!